Rodhiyat/Python_expense_oop/Readme.md

 ## **How to Clone the Repository**

 To clone this project:
-- Copy the repository url
+- Copy this repository url from the "Code" button in this repository
-- Open git bash and navigate to the directory you want to use using cd <folder path>.
+- Open git bash and Change the current working directory to the location where you want the cloned directory using cd command - ```cd <folder path>```
-- Run ```git init``` command.
+- Use the git clone command followed by the repository URL you copied earlier.
+Paste the URL after 'git clone'.
+For this repository; ```git clone https://github.com/Rodhiyat/Python_expense_oop.git```
-- Once git is initialized then you can run the git clone command and add the repository url you copied - ```git clone https://github.com/Rodhiyat/python_OOP.git```
+- Press Enter to create your local clone.

 ## **How to Run the Code**